The Mosts Accelerative Yamaha To Date

 Yamaha YZF-R1 Acceleration

 In 2015 Yamaha released the latest R1.
 Visually it was very different from the family of very distinctive R1’s it evolved from.
 Along with introducing new and advanced electronic packages.
-Yamaha had to close the horsepower gap from its rivals and the current engine class leader the BMW S1000RR.
+Yamaha had to close the horsepower gap from its rivals, and the current class leader – the BMW S1000RR.

 The latest R1 is a litre motorcycle so it goes without saying that it is ballistic.
 We have nothing to currently compare it too, but when we do we’ll edit the document accordingly.
-The YZF-R1 has long gearing but is a little hard to launch. as it it cracks 0-60 mph in an impressive 3.01 seconds.
+The YZF-R1 has long gearing but is a little hard to launch though despite this it still cracks 0-60 mph in an impressive 3.10 seconds.
 100 mph comes up in 5.28 seconds just before hooking second gear.
-0-150mph is cracked in under 10 seconds at 9.56 which is no mean feat and only needs fourth gear.
-0-180mph which really is the benchmark arrives in 16.28 while that last 11 mph on to the Yamaha R1’s top speed of 191 mph takes around 34 seconds.
-It’s an impressive acceleration display, and we can’t wait to compare the Yamaha R1’s acceleration numbers with its rivals.
+0-150mph is cracked in under 10 seconds at 9.56 which is no mean feat and only needs fourth gear to achieve that speed.
+0-180mph which really is the new benchmark for litre Superbikes arrives in 16.28 while that last 11 mph on to the Yamaha R1’s top speed of 191 mph takes around 34 seconds.
+It’s an impressive accelerative display from the R1, and we can’t wait to compare the Yamaha R1’s acceleration numbers with its rivals.